-Political advocacy project
+Political analysis and advocacy

-2007-2010: Bachelor of Arts in Business Journalism at the Business and Information Technology School, Iserlohn, Germany
+BA in Business Journalism at the Business and Information Technology School, Iserlohn, Germany

 During my undergrad journalism studies, I became interested in foreign policy, specifically EU and transatlantic affairs.
 I’ve worked on EU institutions, regional policy, foreign affairs and the transatlantic relationship.
-In addition, through my time at Global Donor Platform for Rural Development, I’ve also grown more intrigued by the opportunities and challenges of modern development policy.
+In addition, through my time at the Global Donor Platform for Rural Development, I’ve also grown more intrigued by the opportunities and challenges of modern development policy.

 Not only because of my studies, but mainly due to my three years working in political consulting, I have gained insights into the German and European lobbying scene.
 It’s been great to be at the nexus of politics, business and society, even though at times it can be a tightrope to walk.
 In forming governmental relations and lobbying networks for clients from various industries, I was able to analyze political issues, manage diverse groups of stakeholders and think strategically to find advocacy solutions that work for our clients and their broader environment.